 An 8" main line hub weighs 225 lbs.
 This is carried and dropped into place with an excavator / machine.
-PiW may maneuver / position the hub into place.
+LiWs however are required to maneuver / position the hub into place.

 The following tasks from Job 1 are physically repetitive:

 - 3. Preparing the 'pit/trench' to ensure it is at the correct depth - 4.
 Measuring, cutting and preparing the main line to fit the length of the 'pit/trench' - 5.
 Carrying, dropping, and maneuvering the new main line in the 'pit/trench' - 6.
 Securing the new line in the 'pit/trench' with clamps and fasteners